jeff1evesque/raspberry-pi/README.md

 ###SD Card

 The SD Card is an important and integral part of the Raspberry Pi.
 When a power supply is provided, the Raspberry Pi seeks a boot loader partition from its SD Card slot.
-If either the SD Card, or the boot loader partition is absent, the Raspberry Pi will not start-up.
+If either the SD Card, or boot loader partition is absent, the Raspberry Pi will not start-up.

 ##Testing / Execution